akka/alpakka/docs/src/main/paradox/google-cloud-bigquery.md

 # Google Cloud BigQuery

-The [Google Cloud BigQuery](https://cloud.google.com/bigquery/) connector provides a way to connect to google bigquery, run queries on large datasets and get the results streamed.
+The [Google Cloud BigQuery](https://cloud.google.com/bigquery/) connector provides connectivity to google BigQuery by running queries on large datasets and streaming the results.

 ### Reported issues